magomimmo/lightning-dev-site/tutorial/02-web-client.md

 }
 ```

 Now copy the payment request code from the terminal, click the `+` icon from the `Payment` panel of the `Payments/Invoices` section of the dashboard and paste it into the `Payment request` field.
 You should immediately see the details of the payment request.
 Click the `Send Payment` button.
-The off-chain payment from Alice to Bob is almost instantaneous as you can verify by refreshing the `Active channels` panel.
-In the `Channel` panel you should also see the local and the remote balances being updated with the new values (i.e `891,312` and `100,000`).
+The off-chain payment from Alice to Bob is almost instantaneous as you can verify by refreshing the `Active Channels` panel.
+In the `Active Channels` panel you should also see the local and the remote balances being updated with the new values (i.e `891,312` and `100,000`).

 #### Multi-hop payments

-The running `lncli-web` app is attached to Alice's LND node and to setup multi-hop off-chain payments we need to use again the terminals.
+The running `lncli-web` app is currently attached to Alice's LND node and to setup multi-hop off-chain payments we need to use again the terminal.

 ##### Open a channel from Charlie to Bob